Edit

 Communications, outreach, publishing

-Various roles in scientific publishers, most commonly coordinating the peer review & publication process for manuscripts submitted to scientific journals.
+Supporting scientific publishers in coordinating the peer review and publication process for manuscripts submitted to scientific journals.

 IP, technology transfer, venture capital

-Helping academics and companies protect IP and commercialize any potential applications of their work, working as a patent examiner within national/EU civil service.
+Helping academics and companies protect intellectual property (IP) and commercialise potential applications of their work while working in a patent role within the national or EU civil service.

-Supporting venture capital or pharma departments to make informed investment decisions, supporting existing investments, and identifying new opportunities in start-ups.
+Supporting venture capital firms or pharmaceutical departments in making informed investment decisions, managing existing investments, and identifying new opportunities in start-ups.

 Regulatory affairs, science policy

-Supporting the use of scientific knowledge and consensus for designing evidence-based policies.
+Supporting the use of scientific knowledge and consensus to design evidence-based policies that best serve the public interest while engaging with key stakeholders.

-Understanding, communicating and applying product/safety regulations, documenting relevant information, applying for required approvals, and coordinating related processes.
+Understanding, communicating, and applying product and safety regulations, documenting relevant information, applying for required approvals, and coordinating related processes.

 Research, development, scientific services